robmarkcole/fire-detection-from-images/README.md

 * Classifying short sequences of video, since the movement of fire is quite characteristic
 * Simulated data, identify any software which can generate realistic fires and add to existing datasets
 * Augmentations to simulate effect of different cameras and exposure settings
+* Identify any relevant guidance/legislation on required accuracy of fire detection techniques

-## Tooling and approach
+## Approach & Tooling
 * Frames will be fed through neural net.
 On positive detection of fire metrics are extracted.
 Ignore smoke for MVP.
 Try various architectures & parameters to establish a 'good' baseline model.
 * Develop a lower accuracy but fast model targeted at RPi and mobile, and a high accuracy model targeted at GPU devices like Jetson.
 Yolo present both options, yolo4 lite for mobile and yolo5 for GPU.
 Alternatively there is mobilenet and tf-object-detection-api
-* Use Google Colab for training and host images on Google drive which has a nice UI, desktop apps with sync, easy auth.
-Additionally or alternatively use kaggle, any particular advantages vs colab?
-[Roboflow](https://app.roboflow.com/) for image curation?
+* Use Google Colab for training and [Roboflow](https://app.roboflow.com/) for image dataset curation as allows easy export into common formats e.g. tfrecord
-* Identify any relevant guidance/legislation on required accuracy of fire detection techniques

 ## Articles & repos
 * [Fire and smoke detection with Keras and Deep Learning by pyimagesearch](https://www.pyimagesearch.com/2019/11/18/fire-and-smoke-detection-with-keras-and-deep-learning/) - dataset collected by scraping Google images (provides link to dataset with  1315 fire images), binary Fire/Non-fire classification with tf2 & keras sequential CNN, achieve 92% accuracy, concludes that better datasets are required